 Nestled deep in valleys, endless mountains, waterfalls, natural hot springs, and incredible hiking trails, you have nothing to do but chill out and your weekend trip to Pai will quickly turn into a whole week trip.
 Or it might extend longer.

 People usually head to Pai from Chiang Mai.
-You can catch a bus from the Chiang Mai Arcade Bus Station, it takes 3 - 4 hours and costs around 80 baht.
+Drive from Chiang Mai takes only 3 - 4 hours.
 Motorbike is another option but it isn’t recommended because the road has many twists and turns that caused quite a lot of accidents.
 You can fly to Pai too.
 Kan Airlines at Chiang Mai provides daily flights that will get you to Pai in 25 minutes.

 The best time to visit Pai is about the end of November to February.
 The weather is cool and doesn’t have much rain.
 Pai attracts a big number of visitors in December but the crowd will disperse in January.
 May to November is the perfect time for whom travel with a budget.
 But this time is considered the “rainy” season so you can expect a pour down suddenly for an hour or so, but it doesn’t last long.
 Not as bad as traveling to Pai during the high season.

 So, you are in Pai.
 It's now time to explore this lovely town

 This is an interesting site in Pai.
 In 2008, a farmer found out that his land was split up, created a huge gap on the ground.
 Instead of complaining, he decided to turn it into a tourist attraction.
 The split land is fairly impressive but not something which is over-excited.
 The family now grow herbs and fruit trees on the land and they use the products to create fresh juice for visitors.
 You can make it a nice stop in Pai for home-made hibiscus juice, dried bananas, roasted peanuts that are so-called tiger-stripe peanuts.
 Even if you don't buy anything, you still can visit the Land Split for free.